 In April 2019 the Northern Ireland ACE Reference Group hosted its second conference to demonstrate the momentum that the Adverse Childhood Experiences agenda had made in Northern Ireland sixteen months since the first ACE conference in Templepatrick.
 The conference was attended by over 145 senior leaders representing health, social care, justice, education, the community and voluntary sector, local government, housing, general medicine, academia and Government Departments.
 It was an opportunity for representatives from across the sectors to share their agencies journey in raising awareness of ACEs and embedding trauma informed practice within their workforce.
 It was also an opportunity to embrace the committments from leaders representing their organisations at the conference to develop a strategic delivery plan across the system to continue the roadmap of developing a trauma informed nation in Northern Ireland.

 A conference report has been published to share a summary of the conference and highlight the opportune implementation pathways for the ACE agenda in Northern Ireland within organisations and across the sectors.
-The NI ACE Conference report (2019) will be available to download shortly.
+The NI ACE Conference report (2019) can be downloaded by clicking here.

 Members of the Northern Ireland ACE Reference Group representing health, social care, justice and the education system in Northern Ireland.

 A short leadership video has been developed that summarises the NI ACE Conference and higlights the momentus opportunities that have been bravely taken by organisations to embed trauma informed practice through the EITP Trauma Informed Practice Project with the Safeguarding Board for Northern Ireland over recent months.
 The video embraces the achievements that have been made to date across the whole system and the commitments of our workforce moving forward in Northern Ireland.

 The full NI ACE Conference for 2019 can be viewed by clicking here